tombeesley/PSYC121_2022-23/index.Rmd

 Want additional support?
 Keep in mind that the Department has endorsed and will use the Statistics textbook by David Howell called "**Fundamental statistics for the behavioral sciences"**

 The book covers principles of statistics as well as lesson on using.
-You can access a library copy
+You can access a library copy [from the library pages]("https://onesearch.lancaster-university.uk/permalink/f/cssk39/44LAN_ALMA_DS51180136050001221"){target="_blank"}
-<a href="https://onesearch.lancaster-university.uk/permalink/f/cssk39/44LAN_ALMA_DS51180136050001221" target="_blank">from the library pages.</a>

 ## Activities for this week